hirviid/react-redux-fetch/README.md

  - [resourceName]: the name of the resource declared in the config
  - [method]: The method of the request (Get/Delete/Post/Put)

-The response object consists of:
+The response object, with name: [resourceName] + 'Fetch', consists of:
  - pending, fulfilled, rejected: Promise flags
  - value: The actual response body
- - meta: The actual response object its name is: [resourceName] + 'Fetch'
+ - meta: The actual response object

 When calling `this.props.dispatchAllPokemonGet();`, react-redux-fetch dispatches the action `react-redux-fetch/GET_REQUEST`: